tahopen/tahopen-vfs-browser/README.md

-# Apache VFS Browser #
+# Tahopen VFS Browser #

 How to build
 --------------

-Apache VFS Browser uses the maven framework.
+Tahopen VFS Browser uses the maven framework.

 #### Pre-requisites for building the project: